June 14, 2022 By College Ave Student Loans

 Pro Tip: If you’re looking to get ahead of your required courses during the summer months, a summer session may also be a viable option for you.
 Some schools offer online courses so that you can work a summer job and study during your free time.
-You can even apply for financial aid to help cover your summer session costs.
+You can even apply for summer financial aid to help cover you pay for a summer session or class.

-The best way to find a summer job that’s right for you is to align a job with what you enjoy doing and what you want your future career to look like.
+The best summer jobs for college students often align with what you enjoy doing and what you want your future career to look like.
 If you see yourself going to business school, find a part-time gig with a local company you admire.
 If you want to start your own company, consider customer service to get started.
 Look around at local businesses, camps, and organizations for opportunities that fit your interests.

 Sign Up for the Latest College Ave News